cohorte/cohorte.github.io/docs/1.x/setup/index.md

 ##### Unix-based Operating Systems (Linux, Solaris and Max OS X)

-1. Donwload the COHORTE distribution adequate to your operating system from [repo.isandatech.com/cohorte](http://repo.isandatech.com/cohorte).
-For Max OS X you download `cohorte-1.0.0-macosx.tar.gz`.
+1. Donwload the COHORTE distribution adequate to your operating system from [the downloads page]({{ site.baseurl }}/downloads).
+E.g., for Linux OS you download `cohorte-1.0.0-linux.tar.gz`.
-2. Extract the distribution archive, i.e. `cohorte-1.0.0-macosx.tar.gz` to the directory you wish to install COHORTE.
-These instructions assume you chose `/Applications/Cohorte`.
+2. Extract the distribution archive, i.e. `cohorte-1.0.0-linux.tar.gz` to the directory you wish to install COHORTE.
+These instructions assume you chose `/usr/local/cohorte`.
 The subdirectory `cohorte-1.0.0` will be created from the archive.
 3. Add the `COHORTE_HOME` environment variable.
-E.g., `export COHORTE_HOME=/Applications/Cohorte/cohorte-1.0.0/home`.
+E.g., `export COHORTE_HOME=/Applications/Cohorte/cohorte-1.0.0/home` (add this line to .bashrc file).

 ##### Windows